hpde/GBO/README.md

 Ground Based Observtory

-A common repository for data that is observed by ground based observatories or data that is derived from ground based data.
+A common repository for SPASE descriptions of data that is observed by ground based observatories or data that is derived from ground based data.

 # How to Use This Repository